The Louisiana Teaching and Certification Resource

 Additional Louisiana Teacher Certification Requirements

-Louisiana is one of the few states that does not require new teachers submit to a fingerprinted background check.
-However, individual schools and districts reserve the right to conduct their own criminal history checks before employment may be offered.
+Louisiana is one of the few states that does not require new teachers to complete a fingerprint background check.
+However, individual schools and districts reserve the right to conduct their own criminal history checks.
+In addition, candidates for a teaching certificate are required to disclose previous criminal convictions on their applications.

 Louisiana Teachers Licensing Application Process

-- Submission of passing scores on the Praxis Pre-Professional Skills Test, or PPST
+- Verification of passing scores on the required Praxis exams

 Louisiana Teacher Salary and Jobs